Japillow/Stella/README.md

 Modify the websites you would like to monitor in the `websites.conf` file.
 Each line represents a website and check interval, separated by a space.

+## Architecture

+The architecture is divided into 3 main components:

+- The App, which acts as the controller
+- The Dashboard, which presents information to the user
+- The Website, which contains several Stats objects

+the App runs a monitoring thread per website, which updates website stats, and eventually creates an Alert.

 ## Improvements

 ### Features